tanglef/chaoseverywhere/doc/install/sources_more.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * `La suite logistique et le chaos`_ by Daniel Perrin,
-* Does God play dice by Ian Stewart.
+* Does God play dice by Ian Stewart,
+* 17 equations that changed the world, chapter 16 by Ian Stewart.

 Some inspiring videos
 ^^^^^^^^^^^^^^^^^^^^^^^^